piero-g/markdown-workflow/README.md

 This is meant to happen on a shared folder, so that a single computer could be prepared for the proper conversions, while editors could work on their own machines.

+Further considerations and a more in-depth description of the workflow are [available in this post](http://pierog.it/en/2018/03/markdown-workflow/).

 ## Disclaimer